 Series C in 2018

-Wildflower Health, Inc. provides smartphone-based health programs aimed at connecting healthcare payers with families in the United States.
-Founded in 2012 and headquartered in San Francisco, the company offers a maternity program called Due Date Plus, which engages women early in pregnancy and connects them with healthcare providers or care managers.
-Additionally, Wildflower Health provides GROW, a family health program that focuses on mothers and encompasses pediatric and family health needs.
-The platform delivers personalized health milestones based on age and gender, integrates client resources, and offers features such as on-device messaging, appointment reminders, health risk assessments, and clinical referrals.
-By leveraging user-centered design and technology, Wildflower Health seeks to promote smarter healthcare decisions and improve health outcomes for families over time.
+Wildflower Health, Inc. is a health engagement platform based in San Francisco, California, that provides smartphone-based health programs aimed at connecting healthcare payers with families across the United States.
+Founded in 2012, the company offers a maternity program called Due Date Plus, which addresses engagement challenges by assisting women in early pregnancy and facilitating connections with care managers.
+Additionally, Wildflower Health provides GROW, a family health program that focuses on mothers and encompasses pediatric and family health.
+Its platform delivers personalized health milestones based on age and gender, along with resources such as on-device messaging, appointment reminders, health risk assessments, and provider referrals.
+By utilizing user-centered design and technology, Wildflower Health aims to empower families to make informed healthcare decisions and support their individual health needs over time.

 Nursegrid